KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

-EfficientNetV2-S implementation in Pytorch using stages as in the paper.
-A reproducibility project for the Deep Learning course CS4240 at the TU Delft.

 # EfficientNet-V2_Reproducibility-CS4240
 In Machine Learning the topic of reproducibility has become highly relevant, given the need for sustainable and reusable innovation.
 The following blog post and corresponding repository present our reproducibility research procedure regarding the EfficientNet-V2 convolution network originally presented by Mingxing Tan and Quoc V Le in their work "_[EfficientNet V2: Smaller Models and Faster Training](https://paperswithcode.com/paper/efficientnetv2-smaller-models-and-faster)_".
 The novel approach presented in the work employs progressive learning to achieve speed up and efficient process.